-Public money should be spent with demonstrable probity and in accordance with the authorities' policies.
-The Authority has a statutory duty to achieve best value through economy and efficiency.
-The Authority's procedures should help ensure that services obtain value for money from their purchasing arrangements.
-These procedures should be read in conjunction with the authority's Contract Procedure Rules.
+Public money should be spent with demonstrable probity and in accordance with the Council's policies.
+The Council has a statutory duty to achieve best value through economy and efficiency.
+The Council's procedures should help ensure that services obtain value for money from their purchasing arrangements.
+These procedures should be read in conjunction with the Council's Contract Procedure Rules.